santosh79/db-copier/README.txt

 Options
 --------
-You can specify how many rows you would like to copy at a time via the rows_per_copy attribute.
+You can specify how many rows you would like to copy at a time via the rows_per_copy (default is 50) attribute.

 -------------------------------------------------------------------------------------------
 copy :from => source_db, :to => target_db, :rows_per_copy => 100 #Copies 100 rows at a time